fbpx

 How To Turn Off Embedded Previews

 Should you decide that embedded previews are not for you, you can turn them off the next time the import dialogue box appears.
-In the same exact import window where I selected Embedded Previews, just select another option such as Minimal, Standard, or 1:1
+In the same import window where I selected Embedded Previews, just select another option such as Minimal, Standard, or 1:1

 Continue Reading:

-How To Use Gradient Maps In Photoshop
+How To Use The Marquee Tool In Photoshop

-How To Make A Silhouette In Photoshop (2 Best Ways)
+How To Fill A Selection In Photoshop (5 Best Ways)

 Adobe Lightroom System Requirements For Mac & PC